space-cat28/Bees-Species-Recognition-with-Computer-Vision/README.md

-Train a convolutional neural network to classify images of ASL letters
+Train a support vector machine model to classify images of honey and bumble bees